patrickbwarren/python3-HNC-solver/README.md

 ### Summary

-Implements a python module `pyHNC` for solving the Ornstein-Zernike (OZ) equation using the hypernetted-chain (HNC) closure, for single-component systems, with soft potentials (no hard cores) such as dissipative particle dynamics (DPD).
+Implements a python module `pyhnc` for solving the Ornstein-Zernike (OZ) equation using the hypernetted-chain (HNC) closure, for single-component systems, with soft potentials (no hard cores) such as dissipative particle dynamics (DPD).
 It uses the